Gemma Hayes

 Gemma Hayes (born 11 August 1977) is an Irish musician, singer-songwriter and composer.
 Primarily known as a vocalist and guitarist, she is also proficient with a wide range of instruments, including the piano and the harmonica.
-She is also a member of The Cake Sale and Printer Clips.
+She is also a member of The Cake Sale, Printer Clips and Trio (with Lisa Hannigan and Paul Noonan).

 Early life

-Hayes grew up in Ballyporeen, Tipperary with her parents and seven other siblings.
+Hayes grew up in Ballyporeen, County Tipperary with her parents and seven other siblings.
 She was surrounded by music from an early age heavily influenced by her siblings and her father who was a keyboardist in a local band.
 Hayes would later move to County Limerick to attend boarding school.
 By this time, Hayes was proficient at piano and found that the music used to counter the boredom of living in a small village.
 She would later move to Dublin City to attend UCD to study sociology, psychology and history.
 Hayes soon dropped out of university to concentrate on her music and to gig at music venues across the city.
 This was subsidised by working part-time in a laundrette.